auth0/docs/articles/quickstart/backend/php/interactive.md

 For the SDK to function properly, you must set the following properties in the Auth0 SDK during initialization:

 - `strategy`: The strategy helps guide the behavior of the SDK for the use case of your app.
 In this case, you want to set this to the constant `Auth0\SDK\Configuration\SdkConfiguration::STRATEGY_API`.
 - `domain`: The domain of your Auth0 tenant.
 Generally, you find this in the Auth0 Dashboard under Application's Settings in the _Domain_ field.
-If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank">custom domain</a>, set this to the value of your custom domain instead.
+If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">custom domain</a>, set this to the value of your custom domain instead.
 - `clientId`: The ID of the Auth0 Application you set up earlier in this quickstart.
 You can find this in the Auth0 Dashboard under your Application's Settings in the _Client ID_ field.
 - `clientSecret`: The secret of the Auth0 application you created earlier in this quickstart.
 Client secret is in the Auth0 Dashboard under your Application's Settings in the _Client Secret_ field.
 - `audience`: The identifier of the Auth0 API you registered above.
 This must be provided as an array.